mestafrica/MESTLectures/Data_Science/README.md

 # Doing Data Science at [MEST](http://www.meltwater.org)

+The main goal of this course is to introduce students to data science techniques that allows them to produce production-level data products that solve data-centric problems.
+What this means is that we will aim to incorporate and deploy our data products into a web or mobile application for users to interact with.

-This is an introductory course in Data Science that is mainly based on the structure of [Doing Data Science book](http://shop.oreilly.com/product/0636920028529.do) by Rachel Schutt and Cathy O'Neil.
+This is an introductory Data Science course that is mainly based on the structure of [Doing Data Science book](http://shop.oreilly.com/product/0636920028529.do) by Rachel Schutt and Cathy O'Neil.
 This course is intended for anyone interested in learning more about the data science process and applying it to their everyday projects or business solutions.

-The main goal of this course is to introduce students to data science techniques that allows them to produce production-level data products instead of mere research algorithms.
-What this means is that we will aim to incorporate and deploy our data products into a web or mobile application for users to interact with.

 ## Course Instructor
 - [David Selassie Opoku](https://www.github.com/sdopoku)